Alessandro1103/obsidian/Vault1/Zettelkasten/Homework 1.md

     l(s_1 + s_{12} + s_{123})
 \end{bmatrix}
 $$
+The omission of the $d$ component in the representation of the direct kinematics is deliberate, due to the specific focus of my problem on pointing accuracy, which prioritizes angular orientation over linear distance.
+Moreover the next steps requires to focus on the joint 4, not on the end-effector.
 The next step is to calculate the Jacobian:
 $$
 J(q_1, q_2, q_3) = \begin{pmatrix}